-To change the configuration password, click on the password and enter a new one.
-The maximum password length is 90 bytes (UTF-8 encoded).
+To change the configuration password, click on the ellipsis in the value cell on the password dialog window and enter a new one.
+The maximum password length is 96 bytes (UTF-8 encoded).
 The number of characters is therefore dependent upon the character set used.
 For example:

-- For ASCII characters (single byte per character), the limit is 90 characters. - For Cyrillic (two bytes per character), the limit is 45 characters. - For Chinese (three bytes per character), the limit is 30 characters.
+- For ASCII characters (single byte per character), the limit is 96 characters. - For Cyrillic (two bytes per character), the limit is 48 characters. - For Chinese (three bytes per character), the limit is 32 characters.